sandyb8860/Credit-Card-Tranaction-Analysis/README.md

-# 📊 Credit Card Transaction & Customer Report – Power BI Dashboard
+# 📊 Credit Card Transaction & Customer Report
 ## 🔹 Project Objective
 The objective of this project is to analyze credit card transactions and customer behavior to generate actionable business insights.
 The dashboard helps financial institutions and stakeholders: